 As a Scholar:

 I am a Ph.D.
 Candidate of the Political Science Department at the University of California, Irvine.
 I hold an MA in Political Science from UC Irvine (’17) and a BA in Political Science with a minor in International Studies from the University of La Verne (’13).
-For the Spring of 2017, I am teaching Research Methods as an Adjunct Professor at the University of La Verne.
-As of Fall 2017, I am a Pedagogical Fellow of the Center for Education & Instruction at UCI.
-My academic pursuits focus around separatism, nationalism, ethnic conflict, and civil wars in South East Asia.
+For the Fall of 2017, I am teaching Comparative Politics at Cal Poly Pomona.
+As of Fall 2016, I am a Pedagogical Fellow of the Center for Education & Instruction at UCI.
+My academic pursuits focus around regimes & ethnic conflict in Southeast Asia.
 My current work focuses on the Philippines.
 While most certainly not yet an expert, I have also presented on topics including social capital, monarchies, and the democratic deficit in Europe.

 Although I am a Southern California native, I have a strong connection to my Filipino heritage and speak Tagalog fluently.
 Growing up as a first-generation student shaped my academic interest in understanding identity within the borders of nation-states.
-My main research projects focus on understanding the role of temporality and episodes of rebellion across the duration of civil wars.
+My current research projects focus on understanding the role of temporality and episodes of rebellion across the duration of civil wars.
 My secondary interest focuses on the role of monarchs as (supposedly) national, unifying figures in the multi-ethnic contexts of South East Asian nations.
 I have experience utilizing several types of research methods: process-tracing, content analysis, case studies, comparative historical analysis, and semi-structured interviews.

 Outside of Academia: